-"You know me, Barney Oldfield," was the classic catchphrase of one of America's earliest celebrity sports figures, and during the nascent period of the automobile, most every American knew Berna Eli Oldfield.
-He became the best-known racecar driver at a time when the motor buggy was catching the imagination and passion of a rapidly changing society.
-Oldfield would cut a populist swath across turn-of-the century American society and in the process help define an emerging cult of celebrity.
+"You know me, Barney Oldfield" was the classic catchphrase of one of America's earliest celebrity sports figures.
+Indeed, during the nascent period of the automobile, most every American knew Berna “Bernie” Eli Oldfield (1878–1946).
+He became the best-known race car driver at a time when the motor buggy was catching the imagination and passion of a rapidly changing society.
+Oldfield cut a populist swath across turn-of-the century American society and, in the process, helped define an emerging cult of celebrity.

-One of the consistent themes of Oldfield's early life was a restlessness and desire for bigger, brighter, and better things in life.
-As a teenager, Oldfield worked odd jobs in Toledo, Ohio earning money to buy his own bicycle to ride in local and regional road and endurance races.
-An attempt at professional boxing ended after contracting typhoid fever and Oldfield returned to racing for company-sponsored bicycle teams and selling parts in the off-season.
-Throughout the 1890s, Oldfield was part of a team of riders barnstorming across the Midwest and racing in the new "wood bowl" tracks that were sprouting up across the region.
-Oldfield quickly realized the need to appeal to the audience beyond the track, promoting himself as the "Bicycle Racing Champion of Ohio" and promoting a "keen formula for winning" by wearing a bottle of bourbon around his neck during races but telling reporters the liquid inside was vinegar.
+One of the consistent themes of Oldfield's early years was a restlessness and desire for bigger, brighter, and better things in life.
+As a teenager, Oldfield worked odd jobs in Toledo, Ohio, earning money to buy his own bicycle to ride in local and regional road and endurance races.
+An attempt at professional boxing ended after Oldfield contracted typhoid fever.
+He returned to racing bicycles for company-sponsored teams and sold parts in the off-season.
+Throughout the 1890s, Oldfield was part of a team of riders that barnstormed across the Midwest, racing in the new "wood bowl" tracks that were sprouting up across the region.
+Oldfield quickly realized the need to appeal to audiences beyond the track.
+He branded himself the "Bicycle Racing Champion of Ohio" and promoted a "keen formula for winning," wearing a bottle of bourbon around his neck during races but telling reporters the liquid inside was vinegar.

-Americans were fascinated with the quirky and expensive auto cars, and the boxy, carriage-like vehicles appealed to American’s desire for new, loud, audacious, and fast entertainments.
-During the winter of 1899, Oldfield reconnected with an old racing companion, Tom Cooper, who had just returned from England with a motorized two-wheeler (an early motorcycle).
-Cooper was going to demonstrate the vehicle at a race in Grosse Point, Michigan, in October 1901 and asked Oldfield to come along.
+Americans were fascinated with quirky and expensive motor buggies.
+These boxy, carriage-like vehicles appealed to Americans’ desire for new, loud, audacious, and fast entertainment.
+During the winter of 1899, Oldfield reconnected with an old bicycle racing companion, Tom Cooper, who had just returned from England with a motorized two-wheeler (an early motorcycle).
+Cooper was going to demonstrate the vehicle at a race in Grosse Pointe, Michigan, near Detroit, in October 1901.
+He asked Oldfield, who began riding motorcycles himself around this time, to come along.
 Cooper and Oldfield were a preliminary exhibition before the main event: a race between local "chauffeur" Henry Ford and the most well-known and successful automobile manufacturer of the day, Alexander Winton.

 Over the next 15 years, Barney Oldfield established multiple world speed records and gained notoriety wherever he went.
 He added an iconic unlit cigar to his racing persona and perfected the roguish image of a daredevil everyman.
-After a brief stint driving for Winton, Oldfield took the wheel of the Peerless "Green Dragon" and established himself as America's premier driver.
+After a brief stint driving for Winton, Oldfield took the wheel of a Peerless racer, the "Green Dragon," and established himself as America's premier driver.

 No single reason can sufficiently explain why in a brief period between 1910 and 1920, nearly half a million Southern Blacks moved from farms, villages, towns and cities to the North, starting what would ultimately be a 50-year migration of millions.
 What would be known as the Great Migration was the result of a combination of fundamental social, political and economic structural problems in the South and an exploding Northern economy.
 Southern Blacks streamed in the thousands and hundreds of thousands throughout the industrial cities of the North to fill the work rolls of factories desperate for cheap labor.
 Better wages, however, were not the only pull that lured migrants north.
 Crushing social and political oppression and economic peonage in the South provided major impetus to Blacks throughout the South seeking a better life.
 Detroit, with its automotive and war industries, was one of the main destinations for thousands of Southern Black migrants.